janessapalmieri/speedtest-data-exfil/README.md

 `speedtest-exfil.c` is a Linux Kernel Module (LKM) utilizing the Netfilter framework as a proof-of-concept (PoC) for exfiltrating data via Speedtest traffic.
 Please note this is not a universal data exfiltration tool, but rather a PoC to demonstrate the possibility of data exfiltration through Speedtest traffic.

-`speedtest-exfil.c` contains two primary functions: one overwrites the entire TCP payload and calculates the maximum number of bytes that can be exfiltrated in a single Speedtest `max_bytes_exfiled()`, and the other exfiltrates a test file from the client machine `exfil_file()`.
+`speedtest-exfil.c` contains two primary functions:
+- `max_bytes_exfiled()` overwrites the entire TCP payload and calculates the maximum number of bytes that can be exfiltrated in a single Speedtest.
+- `exfil_file()` exfiltrates a test file from the client machine.

 This LKM was tested on Ubuntu 24.04 with kernel version 6.8.
+GCC needed for `Makefile`.

 ### Prerequisites